First-passage statistics of confined colloids

-Having assessed the reference bulk case, we now turn to a detailed examination of how confinement influences the FPTD.
+\textit{Results---} Having assessed the reference bulk case in the \textbf{SI} Sec.5, we turn to a detailed examination of how confinement influences the first-passage statistics, through the first-passage time distribution (FPTD) $f(t)$ defined as the distribution of times at which the particle first reaches a target located at a distance $L$ from its initial position.

 As mentioned previously, the confinement-induced hydrodynamic interactions alter the colloid’s mobility, both perpendicular~\cite{brenner1961slow} and parallel~\cite{faxen1923bewegung} to the wall.
 Hence, the stochastic processes are treated starting from the following set of coupled Langevin equations:

 where $\gamma_x(z)$ and $\gamma_z(z)$ are the $z$-dependent viscous drag coefficients along $x$~\cite{faxen1923bewegung} and $z$~\cite{brenner1961slow}, respectively, where $\xi_x(t)$ and $\xi_z(t)$ are independent Gaussian white noises, satisfying $\langle\xi_q\rangle = 0$ and $\langle \xi_q(t)\xi_q(t')\rangle = \delta(t-t')$, and where $U_\mathrm{eq}'$ denotes the $z$-derivative of the potential $U_\mathrm{eq}(z)$ (see Eq.~\ref{eq:Ueq}).